3 Ways to Maintain Your Manicure & Make It Last

 3. Make friends with your nail buffer!

-I’m convinced that nail buffers were put on this planet by the nail gods to make girls’ lives easier – these things are magical!
+I’m convinced that nail buffers were put on this planet by the nail gods to make our lives easier – these things are magical!

 Don’t feel like doing all these things?

 If you’d rather have a lower-maintenance manicure, give shellac manicures or soak-off gel polishes a try!
-I actually have yet to try this new phenomenon, but I’m definitely excited to.
-Fans say that shellac manicures and soak-off gel polishes are drastically less prone to chipping, can last for weeks, and dry immediately once they’re put under UV (or LED) lights.
+These mani types are drastically less prone to chipping, can last for weeks, and dry immediately once they’re put under UV (or LED) lights.

-Of course, they’re a little bit pricier at the salon than your standard manicure and require a bit of a process to remove, but it may very well be worth it if they can simplify our lives and routines.
-Fair warning, though – the color options are pretty limited compared to regular polish!
+Of course, they’re a little bit pricier at the salon than your standard manicure and require a bit of a process to remove, but it can be worth it if they can simplify your routine.
+Fair warning, though – they can be damaging to your nails, so avoid if your nails are weakened!

 What do you think?